samasri/omr/tools/compiler/OMRStatistics/sourceCodeProcessors/manualVirtualizationHelper/README.md

 # Configuration:
 * In processSearchResults.py
-	* Target class: Class to be virtualized
-	* Location of file cotaining raw list of functions
-	* Location of file to write dump list of ignored functions
 	* PRINT_1: Triggers MVH to print the cases described in _PRINT\_1 case_ in [Checking for unimplemented function section]()
 	* PRINT_OVERLOADS: Triggers MVH to print the cases where an overload is detected
 	* PRINT_NO_IMPLEMENTATION: Triggers MVH to print the cases where no implementation for the function is detected
 * In Makefile:
 	* Location of OMR and OpenJ9 directories to read and virtualize functions
-	* Location of file containig the output of the following query when run in the database:
+	* Location of file containig the output of the following query when run in the database
+	* Target class: Class to be virtualized

 ```
 SELECT DISTINCT bc.namespace, bc.classname, of.signature, oc.namespace, oc.classname